-Greece: Shortlist of candidates for DEPA Infrastructure tender expected next week27.
-May 2020. / SEE Energy News
+Greece: Shortlist of candidates for DEPA Infrastructure tender expected next week, SEE Energy News

 One or two potential investor informed Greek authorities that they will withdraw from the race due to the impact of coronavirus pandemic on their financials.
 Because of this the shortlist of candidates who will be invited to participate in the second round of a tender for the sale of 100 % stake in DEPA Infrastructure, will probably have less names compared to those who initially expressed interest in the purchase.